killbizz/Online-Voting-Angular-FE/README.md

 # Online Voting FE
- Frontend module of the universitary stage project made up for Sync Lab company.
+Frontend module of the universitary stage project made up for Sync Lab company using Angular framework.